The Henna Gathering is held at the Warren Armory at 11 Jefferson Street, Warren, RI.

 Stay anywhere you’d like!
 Room with anyone you want – or no one!
 There’s no official conference hotel, since there are so many reasonably priced ones within the immediate area.

 Just use the Henna Gathering Roommate and Rideshare List if you’d like to find a fellow artist to share a room with!

-While there is no official Henna Gathering hotel, we really do think that the Bristol Harbor Inn – with its combination of seaside locale, nice furnishings, and great price, will be everyone’s favorite.
+While there is no official Henna Gathering hotel, we really do think that the Bristol Harbor Inn – with its combination of seaside locale right on a dock, nice furnishings, and great price, will be everyone’s favorite.
 And anyone who listens to that advice will pretty much be ending up there.
 So if you want your conference to extend into after-hours – you should probably stay there.
-And if you don’t… perhaps you should not.

-And because we’ve been getting some questions – you do NOT need to mention the Henna Gathering to get the Bristol Harbor Inn’s great, super crazy low, off-season rates starting at $99 per room.
-But you ARE getting a great deal at this time.
-The queen bed room with fireplace is $314 in the height of the busy season.
-During our conference, it is $119.
-A room with two double beds is $129.
-So – the price is great.
-(Look at the website!
-It really is like that!)
+And because we’ve been getting some questions – you do NOT need to mention the Henna Gathering to get the Bristol Harbor Inn’s low off-season rates.
+But you ARE getting a great deal at this time of year.
 When we tried to negotiate it even lower, they pointed out that it’s already crazy low because as a sea-side hotel, they do 90%+ of their business in the summer when weddings happen in town and sailboats are coming through.
 Soooo, basically, by doing this in the winter months, we win!
 Hooray for the fantastic hotel!
 Go book your room now if you need a place to stay 🙂

 PS – Yes, the Bristol Harbor Inn is on the RIPTA #60 bus line, which the Armory is also on.